goat-community/goat-docs/docs/workspace/catalog.md

 # Catalog

 The **Data Catalog** is a comprehensive listing of all [geospatial datasets](../further_reading/glossary#geospatial-data) available for exploration and analysis.
-A wide range of datasets are provided by Plan4Better, our authoritative partners and [open source](../further_reading/glossary#open-source) libraries, ensuring a **reliabile and accurate** database for your GIS projects.
+A wide range of datasets are provided by Plan4Better, our authoritative partners, and [open source](../further_reading/glossary#open-source) libraries, ensuring a **reliable and accurate** database for your GIS projects.

 <div class="content"><img src={require('/img/workspace/catalog/catalog-menu.png').default} alt="Data Catalog" style={{ maxHeight: "700px", maxWidth: "160px"}}/></div>